 4. Streamline collaboration workflows

 Throughout studies, trial teams, monitors, and auditors need to capture, process, and access data from anywhere, at any time.
-EDCs allow data can be quickly shared with relevant personnel, allowing for a seamless exchange of information by:
+EDCs allow data to be quickly shared with relevant personnel, enabling efficient exchange of information by:

 - Supporting real-time data access while limiting the time that has to be spent on query management.